Information for Environmental Grant Applicants

 - Sign a funding agreement

-The application form and the accountability report for Category 1 funding (up to $5,000) is shorter that for Category 2.
+The application form and the accountability report for Category One funding (up to $5,000) are shorter than for Category Two.
 Accountability reports will be linked closely to the project details included in the application form.

-There will be three funding rounds for Category 1 (August, November and March) and one main round for Category 2 (August).
+There are three funding rounds for Category One (August, November and March) and one main round for Category Two (August).

 The funding agreement will outline: